MQTT Topics Documentation¶

 - Triggers RF transmission immediately if no other transmission is active

-- Updates transmission state sensor to reflect activity
+- Updates transmission state sensor on start; resets to

 Transmission Blocking